 C. Discover the actual path by clicking "Change Icon".

 If the underlying executable is corrupted or missing, the displayed error message will show the actual path.
 For example, the Java Control Panel reports "Windows can't find the file C:\Program Files\Java\JRE6\bin\javacpl.exe".
+(In Windows 10, you can copy this path and filename.)

-Note the path and filename.
 Use this to find the registry value in the next step.

 Removing the Control Panel Icon:

-1. Launch the Windows Registry Editor with a Start, Run, "Regedit.exe"
+1. Launch the Windows Registry Editor with a Start, Run, "regedit.exe"

 3. Type Ctrl-F (find) and search for the executable's name.
-When searching, use a partial path, not the full name.

-"\bin\javacpl.exe" (no quotes)
+Windows 7: "\bin\javacpl.exe" (no quotes)

-4. Expected Find Results:
+4. Expected Results:

 HKEY_Classes_Root\CLSID\{4299124F-F2C3-41b4-9C73-9236B2AD0E8F}

-5. Delete the top-folder {4299124f...E8F} and all items within.
+5. On the tree-side, Delete the top-folder {4299124f...E8F} and all items within.

 Do not delete the CSLID folder.